ryjm/ziggurat/lib/zig/contracts/notes.md

 - `dao.hoon`: Currently out-of-date, used to manage DAOs.
 Will be used for EScape DAO product.

-- `nft.hoon`: A contract that should be made soon.
+- `nft.hoon`: Uqbar's NFT standard

 ====================